Spiritfarer – All The Spirit’s Heartbreaking Stories (Final Update)

 Bruce is the Hummingbird and Mickey is the Buffalo that never speaks.
 This is an unusual pair of brothers that Stella encounters during her senior year as an end-of-life care nurse.
 Mickey, an imposing and intimidating behemoth of a man, ends up in a coma after receiving gunshot wounds while in a car chase.
 His brother Bruce never leaves his side, accompanying him in the most extreme, dangerous, and illegal activities.
 The two of them are inseparable and, at Mickey’s arrival in Stella’s care, becomes a staple of the ward for many months.

-Bruce always talks “on behalf” of his brother, in denial that Mickey simply is not there anymore.
+Bruce always talks “on behalf” of his brother, in denial that Mickey is simply not there anymore.
 Incapable of coming to terms with the fact that his brother, while technically alive, is beyond salvation.
 Bruce keeps on making outlandish requests and angry comments, but you know it’s just panic on behalf of his brother.
 First stage denial, second stage anger.
+The acceptance will break your heart.

 As Stella travelled through Japan as a young adult, emancipated and in control of her life, she meets Gustav.
 A spectacular German art curator, Gustav has a brilliant career that leads him to travel the world, curating exhibitions for a multitude of museums and galleries.
 His extensive knowledge of art, history, and architecture sometimes makes him come across as a smug intellectual.